 Even the Hai Dian college district saw the opening of the Richmond Micro-brewery down the street from the Pizza Hut in early 1996.
 That was a landmark move forward, featuring gleaming tanks burbling with homemade craft brew, though it did not host much music back then.

 Beijing’s bars and hotels now hold so many shows a night that you can end up prowling four or five a night and still miss some.
 Things sure have changed, and like anyone there is a tinge of nostalgia for the simpler times before it all exploded.

-(NOTE: this chapter –part of the soon to be published non-fiction book by Kevin J. Salveson– is unavailable on the web except by password.
-The printed first edition (Extab Media 2015) features chapters and photos un-available on any digital platform.
-Check the Extablisment website and store: www.extablisment.com as well as other fine book retailers such as Amazon.com for a release date.
+NOTE: this chapter, part of the soon to be published non-fiction book by Kevin J. Salveson, is unavailable on the web at this time.
+The printed first edition (Extab Media 2015) features many chapters and photos not available on any digital platform.
+Check out “Middle Finger Kingdom” by Kevin J Salveson available on the Extablisment website and store: www.extablisment.com as well as soon at other fine book retailers such as Amazon.com

-Also, look for the Fa Zi story / Rock and Roll in China Film Script called Bend Your Ear in development right now.
-Or, if you are a producer who has the chops, you can purchase the rights to co-produce on the Extab website store for a mere $10,000 (plus the terms of a negotiable contract).
-Act fast, only a few in stock!)
+Also, look for the Fa Zi story / Rock and Roll in China Film Script called Bend Your Ear which is being developed by KJS right now and is excerpted on the site www.ideasmilliondollar.com.
+Or, if you are a producer who has the chops, purchase it outright on the Extab Store for a mere $80,000.